PowerShell/SecretManagement/README.md

 The `Unregister-SecretVault` cmdlet is optional and will be called on the extension vault if available.
 It is called before the extension vault is unregistered to allow it to perform any needed clean up work.

+The `Unlock-SecretVault` cmdlet is optional and will be called on the extension vault if available.
+It's purpose is to unlock an extension vault for use without having to prompt the user, and is useful for unattended scripts where user interaction is not possible.

 In general, these cmdlets should write to the error stream only for abnormal conditions that prevent successful completion.
 And write to the output stream only the data as indicated above, and expected by SecretManagement.